suffs811/the-terminator/indiv-scripts/README.md

 - you can use these to isolate an individual stage of the penetration test, instead of using terminator.py.

 <> note: terminator.py contains all the indiv scripts and is the primary method for using the terminator tool; therefore, these individual scripts might not be as up to date or production ready!
-- feel free to leave a comment or suggestion for making the tool better
+- feel free to leave a comment or suggestion for making the terminator better

 - enum.py - script for automating common enumeration techniques (nmap,web,ftp,smb,nfs)
 - priv.py - script to automate common privelege escalation techniques